flightwatching/wilco-api/docs/install-on-third-party/readme.md

 Flightwatching team provides the application and start/stop unix scripts.
 Flightwatching is not responsible for keeping the required OS, services servers available and up to date (Ubuntu, database server, e-mail server)

-Automatic restarts are under the responsability of presidential flight Backups are under the responsability of presidential flight
+Automatic restarts are under the responsability of the private host provider Backups are under the responsability of private host provider